 Duanesburg Central School District believes in placing students in programs that are in the least restrictive environment, a belief that is consistent with New York State Education Department (NYSED) regulations.
-This means that a student with disabilities is provided with special education and services to the maximum extent appropriate with other students who do not have disabilities and as close as possible to the student's home.
+This means that a student with disabilities is provided with special education and services to the maximum extent appropriate as those for students without disabilities and as close as possible to the student’s home.

 Special education services are available to any student with a mental, physical or emotional impairment that affects his or her educational performance.
 For school-age children, this may include autism, deafness, deaf-blindness, emotional disturbance, hearing impairment, learning disability, intellectual disability, multiple disabilities, orthopedic impairment, other health impairment, speech or language impairment, traumatic brain injury, or visual impairment, including blindness.

 The Individual with Disabilities Education Act (IDEA) establishes a prominent and active role for parents and teachers in planning and implementing educational programs for students with disabilities.
 Parents work hand-in-hand with their child’s teachers and other district staff to formulate their child’s Individualized Education Program (IEP).

 Placement for the provision of services could be in a number of different settings, based upon the child’s individual needs.
 These placements include:

 Regular Classroom: Student receives services in the regular classroom.